 Low cost of living: As compared to the rest of Europe, the cost of living in the Canary Islands is much lower.
-And this is not due to the loss of technical and communication facilities, so all in all this is a great proposition for a startup.
 Low cost of living also translates to lower salaries, which are critical for a startup in the initial stages.

 Culture and leisure: This is perhaps not your first consideration when choosing a place to launch your startup, but the scenic beauty and rich culture of the Islands make it worth a mention.
 Many of the islands have a good mix of nationalities, so you may not necessarily feel like an outsider.
 And what better way to combat stress at work than an afternoon of surfboarding and cycling?